Gina Calanni: Political career

 On November 6, 2018, Calanni unseated Republican incumbent Mike Schofield by 49.21 to 49.14 percent.
-She is the first woman to represent House District 132.
+She was the first woman to represent House District 132.
 During her campaign and tenure as a Texas state representative, she made public school funding, teacher pay, and property tax reform her main priorities.

 During the 86th Legislative Session, Calanni authored a bill to limit severance packages of school superintendents that resign to one year's salary.
 An advocate for access to healthcare, Calanni supported an amendment to Senate Bill 22, and shared personal testimony of having cervical cancer, that would have been identified earlier if she had been able to afford the doctor visit.

 Calanni passed eleven bills during the 86th Legislative Session, including a bill to allow the Katy Police Department to enforce overweight, commercial vehicle standards.
 At one of her town halls, Calanni highlighted House Bill 3845, which she authored and successfully passed.
 Before passage of this legislation, forensic analysts were required to travel to various cities and counties to testify in judicial proceedings in-person, taking away from their casework.